LisaCharlotteKane/marketing-program-tr/src/prd.md

    - What: Regional budget tracking and comparison against forecasted and actual costs
    - Why: Enable financial oversight and budget adherence across regions
    - Success: Clear visual indicators when budgets are exceeded with appropriate alerts

+6. **Reporting Dashboard**
+   - What: Filterable dashboard with visualizations and summary metrics across campaigns
+   - Why: Enable analysis of aggregated campaign data for better decision making
+   - Success: Users can filter data by region, country, and quarter to gain actionable insights

 ## Design Direction